Frequently asked questions

 Yes!
 For quick cuts around posts, pipes or vents, use a circular saw, jig saw or reciprocating saw.
 For multiple straight cuts a benchy or table saw works great!
 Alternatively you can overhang your grates and cut them off all at once around the perimeter.

-There is a wide variety of options, all up to your design preference. e.g. Timber facia, aluminium, colour steal flashing or your choice of paver laid vertically underneath a bullnose. using a suitable adhesive.
+There is a wide variety of options, all up to your design preference. e.g. Timber facia, aluminium, colour steal flashing or your choice of tile to match laid vertically underneath a bullnose. using a suitable adhesive.
+You can find some details here: here

 Yes.
 Silca System can be installed in conjunction with DeckChairSystems rubber mount and ripped joist system, providing a structural surface for most paver types.
 Please see our Silca I-Lock Connector and rubber mount here